rysi3k/openwrt/GL-iNet.md

 * Powercycle system (this enables SSH)
 * Connect via SSH: `ssh -oUserKnownHostsFile=/dev/null root@192.168.8.1`

+## Configure the device

+Set hostname:

+* Edit `/etc/config/system` and modify the `option hostname 'GL-AR150'` line
+* `/etc/init.d/system restart`

+Disable wireless:

+* Edit `/etc/config/wireless` and to `config wifi-iface 'default_radio0'` stanza add:

+      option disabled '1'

+### Make services available over wan as well as lan interface

+PoE only works over the WAN port.
+To reduce the number of ports required to make the device function, the WAN port can be configured similarly to the LAN port.

+* Edit `/etc/config/firewall` - to config zone named "lan", set:

+      option network 'lan wan'

+  and to config zone named "wan" set:

+      option network 'wan6'

+* `/etc/init.d/firewall` restart

+### Disable functions on LAN port

+If using the LAN port, you may well not want DHCP running.

+To disable DHCP on LAN port:

+* Edit `/etc/config/dhcp` and in the `config dhcp 'lan'` stanza set:

+      option ignore '1'

+  remove the following if present:

+      option dhcpv6 'server'
+      option ra 'server'

+* `/etc/init.d/dnsmasq restart`
+* `/etc/init.d/odhcpd restart`

 ## Install apcupsd

 Ensure connected to internet, then: